 - Always use brush on clean, DRY skin.
 There should be no makeup on your skin when you dry brush.

 - Use lighter strokes than facial brush than body brushing

 - Use your Facial Brush 4-5 per week.
 You are more than welcome to use it everyday, but listen to your skin.
 If you have dry/sensitive/irritable skin we recommend starting off with 2-3 per week.

 - Do not share your brush with anyone else.

-- Our synthetic brush is meant to cleaned every 1-2 weeks.
+- Our brushes are meant to be cleaned every 1-2 weeks.
 Simply use any gentle shampoo, rinse and dry.
 Your brush should not be damp or wet.
 This is important.